 Symptoms of Alopecia Areata

-- Itching or burning in affected areas.
+- Itching or burning in the affected areas.

 Psychological and Emotional Impact

-Alopecia areata goes beyond physical hair loss; It can also have a significant emotional impact on those who suffer from it.
+Alopecia areata goes beyond physical hair loss; it can also have a significant emotional impact on those who suffer from it.
 People with alopecia areata often face emotional challenges such as:

 - Low self-esteem and lack of self-confidence due to changes in appearance.